 Our focus on redressing historical and present-day inequities in the food and finance sectors has been a constant since our founding.
 Since our very first loan in 2019, we have endeavored to provide affordable, flexible capital and business support to BIPOC farmers and food entrepreneurs.
-In 2021, we formalized our support for Black farmers by committing to:
+In 2021, we formalized our support for farmers of color by committing to:

-Increasing our capacity to support Black farmers through outreach and innovative financing models.
+Increasing our capacity to support BIPOC farmers through outreach and innovative financing models.

 Total loans made to BIPOC-owned operations

 Total capital deployed to BIPOC-owned farms and food businesses (nearly 2/3 of all capital deployed)

 Total value of business support, training, micro-grants, supplies, and other costs awarded to Black-owned operations